The 3 things you need for successful remote work

 One last thing…

 My parting tip?
 Start scheduling what I call virtual coffee syncs.
 These are 30-minute agenda-less meetings that make up for the time you miss seeing and chatting to people at lunch or at the watercooler.
 If you’ve never had one before, reach out and we’ll set one up!
 What are your best tips for successfully working remotely?
 Let me know in the comments.
 A previous version of this post originally appeared on LinkedIn.
 Thanks for sharing, Ryan!
 (Psst…looking for more like this?
-Read about more lessons we’ve learned on the journey from team member to lead, or check out 5 more ways to keep your remote project team on track.)
+Read about 5 more ways to keep your remote project team on track.)